eshatwo/Dropdown-Menu/README.md

 # Instructions

 ## To Run the Project
+First, clone the repository.

-Navigate to the project directory and run:
+Then, navigate to the project directory and run:

 ### `npm install`